-The labor market pooling results that we find are, when taken as a whole, largely consistent with the theoretical literature.
-There is a general positive relationship of turnover to density, which is consistent with theories of agglomeration and uncertainty.
+agglomeration and uncertainty.
 The paper also finds evidence of on-the-job learning that is consistent with theories of labor pooling, labor poaching, and hold up.
 In addition, the paper provides evidence consistent with agglomeration improving job matches.
 Overall, we find evidence of a variety of channels for labor market pooling.

-We also note, however, that these effects are rather modest, which can be interpreted in a number of ways.
-One possibility is that greater urban density improves the workings of local labor markets but only modestly so.
+There are several ways that one might interpret the modest magnitudes of our labor market pooling results.
+One possibility is that greater urban density improves the workings of local labor markets, but only modestly so.
 Another is that the weak relationship may, in some cases, reflect a complicated equilibrium relationship between labor pooling and density.
 For instance, we find a relatively weak relationship between a worker's self-reported appropriate experience for a job and density.
 This should arguably reflect the combination of two different effects: the influence of a thick market on the worker-job match (which would tend to find better fit with higher density) and the tendency of jobs requiring specialized skills to locate in thick markets (which would tend to have the opposite effect).
 Another possible interpretation of the modest coefficients is that labor market pooling operates differently across different industries.
-For instance, it is common to consider the relationship between agglomeration and turnover for high-technology industries.
+For instance, it is common to consider the relationship between agglomeration and turnover for the computer industry.
 If the relationship is strong in this sector but not in others, then estimating over all industries will produce aggregate coefficients that fail to capture the relationships at work in individual sectors.
 More generally, if agglomeration effects are particular to sectors or industries, imposing the specification that effects are the same across sectors can fail to uncover agglomeration effects.
 Unfortunately, our data do not allow us to say more about the sources of the small coefficients.
 We hope further research will be able to shed more light on this issue.
 For now we offer the following conclusion.
 We find evidence consistent with a variety of local labor market pooling mechanisms.
-However, the effects we evidence are small and appear to account for only a small fraction of agglomeration economies.
+However, looking across industries, the effects we evidence are small and appear to account for only a small fraction of agglomeration economies.

 The remainder of the paper is organized as follows.
-Section 2 provides the literature context.
-Section 3 discusses theories of labor market pooling.
-Section 4 presents the details of the paper's data sources.
-Section 5 includes the results of the estimates of the agglomeration-wage and agglomeration-productivity relationship.
-Section 6 contains the estimates of the relationship between agglomeration and turnover, learning, matching, and other aspects of labor market pooling.
-Section 7 assesses the importance of our measures of labor market pooling in the agglomeration-wage and agglomeration-productivity relationship.
-Section 8 concludes.
+Section 2 discusses the relevant literature and how our analysis arises from it.
+Section 3 presents the details of the paper's data sources.
+Section 4 includes the results of the estimates of the agglomeration-wage and agglomeration-productivity relationship.
+Section 5 contains the estimates of the relationship between agglomeration and turnover, learning, matching, and other aspects of labor market pooling.
+Section 6 assesses the importance of our measures of labor market pooling in the agglomeration-wage and agglomeration-wage and agglomeration-productivity relationship.
+Section 7 concludes.

-2. Related literature
+2. Literature

 Marshall's insights have motivated a long line of research on labor market pooling as a microfoundation for agglomeration economies.
-This section provides a snapshot on the theoretical and empirical contributions of the literature.
+This section reviews the theoretical and empirical contributions of the literature and shows how our analysis arises from it.